Ensysce Biosciences Inc Shares Close the Day 16.0% Lower - Daily Wrap

 Ensysce Biosciences Inc (ENSC) shares closed today 16.0% lower than it did at the end of yesterday.
-The stock is currently up 1.1% year-to-date, down 60.9% over the past 12 months, and down 50.8% over the past five years.
+The stock is currently down 15.1% year-to-date, down 68.0% over the past 12 months, and down 58.7% over the past five years.
 Today, the Dow Jones Industrial Average fell 0.0%, and the S&P 500 fell 0.4%.

 Trading Activity